ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 - **Passive cleanup via TTL**: When state is persisted, it includes a time-to-live (TTL).
   Either the datastore supports TTLs natively (some do), or the framework runs a background job that periodically deletes expired state.
 For Postgres or SQLite, this might be a scheduled query that removes rows past their TTL timestamp.

-**Alarms** themselves generally shouldn't be garbage collected, since an alarm for a hibernated actor is supposed to wake it up.
+**Alarms** themselves generally should not be garbage collected, since an alarm for a hibernated actor is supposed to wake it up.
 But repeating alarms might benefit from a maximum lifetime to prevent runaway actors from consuming resources indefinitely.

 ### Backpressure